 Not only did Mariño come to sort out the damage immediately but they did not even charge her!
 How many big companies would take that attitude?
 Mariño is just COOL.

 This is really a great part of the service.
-You can arrange to have them meet you at the airport, the port or your hotel and then they will pick the car up from you wherever you decide in Montevideo, Colonia or Punta del Este.
+You can arrange to have them meet you at the airport, the port or your hotel and then they will pick the car up from you wherever you decide in Montevideo and Punta del Este.

-Note there’s a thirty dollar charge for drop-offs out of office hours ie before 8.30am and after 7.30pm Sunday through Friday and after 5.30pm on Saturdays.
+Note there’s a forty dollar charge for drop-offs out of office hours ie before 8.30am and after 7.30pm Sunday through Friday and after 5.30pm on Saturdays.

 Honest and no hidden extras